-The Department of Political Science encourages its students to serve as an intern during their junior or senior years.
+The Department of Political Science encourages all of its undergraduate students to serve as an intern.
 Internships are available at the local, state, federal, and international level and in every branch of government—executive, legislative, and judicial.
-Internships are also available with candidates running for political office, political parties, interest groups (including nonprofit and lobbying organizations), law firms, and private companies engaged in governmental relations and issue research.
+Internships are also available with candidates running for political office, with political parties and interest groups (including nonprofit and lobbying organizations), as well as with law firms and private companies engaged in governmental relations and issue research.

-Students may receive three credits of POS 4940 (Political Internship).
+Students enroll for three credits of POS 4940 (Political Internship).
 All Internships are graded pass/fail (S/U).
-Students can apply no more than three hours of POS 4940 towards their major.
+Students can apply no more than three hours of POS 4940 towards the major.

-Students are responsible for arranging their own internships, but the internship coordinator and other members of the faculty can recommend any number of intern possibilities.
+Students are responsible for arranging their own internships, but the internship coordinator and other members of the faculty frequently recommend any number of internship possibilities throughout the year.
 Given the competitive nature of some internships, students are advised to make contact several months prior to the semester during which they would serve the internship.

-Once students have secured an internship, they must fill out a short application to be enrolled and to receive academic credit.
+Once students have secured an internship, they must fill out a short application form to be enrolled and to receive academic credit.
 Applications can be obtained in the Department of Political Science, 234 Anderson Hall, or may be printed off this website.
-Click HERE to obtain an application on-line.
+Click here to obtain an application on-line.

-For further information about intern possibilities, please contact Dr. Daniel Smith, Political Science Internship Coordinator, Department of Political Science.
+For further information about internship possibilities, please contact Dr. Daniel Smith, Political Science Internship Coordinator, Department of Political Science.